Explicit Universal Bounds for Cumulants via Moments: Impossibility of a Converse Bound

 This impossibility arises because algebraic cancellations in the moment--cumulant formula can force $\kappa_n$ to vanish even when moments are large.
-However, a converse bound is possible if we control the moment using the \emph{maximum} of the normalized cumulants up to order $n$.
+However, a converse-type bound is possible for the \emph{signed} raw or central moment if we control that moment using the maximum of the normalized cumulants up to order $n$.